-It was also time of enormous cultural flowering during Renaissance, which cultural flowering was actively fostered by the late Jagiellonian kings Sigismund I the Old and Sigismund II Augustus, famous patrons of the arts.
+It was also a time of enormous cultural flowering during Renaissance, which cultural flowering was actively fostered by the late Jagiellonian kings Sigismund I the Old and Sigismund II Augustus, famous patrons of the arts.

 Akademia Krakowska (Cracow Academy), founded by the prior Piast dynasty king Casimir the Great, was re-capitalized, supported and protected by Queen Jadwiga (who donated her jewelry to finance it) and the other Jagiellonian dynasty members, which is reflected in its present name: the Jagiellonian University.

 Jagiellonian University was home to Europes oldest department of mathematics and astronomy, which was established in 1405.

 It is not an accident that Pawel Wlodkowic, initially student and subsequently head of the Cracow Academy, was a preeminent legal scholar who advocated peaceful coexistence among nations and was forerunner of modern theories of human rights.
 Throughout his political, diplomatic and university career, Włodkowic expressed the view that a world guided by the principles of peace and mutual respect among nations is desirable and possible and that all pagan or non-Christian nations had a right to peace and to possession of their own lands.
 He opposed forced Christianization and championed religious freedoms for all individuals.
 Wlodkovic represented Poland at the Council of Constance where he outlined the theory of freedom of expression and defended, together with the entire Polish delegation, Jan Hus (who was a religious protestant reformer and forerunner of Martin Luther, a key figure in the Protestant Reformation).

 In short, Jagiellonian dynasty managed to institutionalize spiritual, religious and intellectual freedoms and steered the Commonwealth away from religious wars which raged across Europe at that time.
 Unlike in the Western Europe, various protestant movements and reformation spread peacefully throughout the Commonwealth, giving rise to the several unique sects, such as Polish Brethren who operated openly and enjoyed freedom of expression and religion.